operator-framework/operator-controller/docs/drafts/architecture.md

 * [operator-controller](https://github.com/operator-framework/operator-controller)
 * [catalogD](https://github.com/operator-framework/catalogd)

-The below diagram and text explains the sub-components within each code repository and how they related to each-other.
+The diagram below illustrates the OLM v1 architecture and its components,  and the following sections describe each of the components in detail.

 ### Operator-controller: